doganalkim/Security/ARP_Spoof_Detector/README.md

+This is the first defensive code in this repository.

 To run type "python3 arp_spoof_detector -r 192.168.2.1" where the parameter must be your routers ip address.

 To find out your router ip address, just type command "arp -a" or use tool similar to netdiscover.